 Organic Lunchbox Essentials

-Organic September is a great opportunity to break the cycle of soggy cheese and tomato sandwiches and sugary, stodgy snacks.
-Swapping to even a few organic products, from fresh fruit and veg to tasty yoghurt or a few natural sweet treats can give those crucial meals a creative and healthy boost, often with minimal effort.
+Organic switches are great way to break the cycle of soggy cheese and tomato sandwiches and sugary, stodgy snacks.
+Swapping to even one or two organic products, from fresh fruit and veg to tasty yoghurts or a few naturally sweetened treats can give those crucial meals a creative and healthy boost, often with minimal effort.

 We’ve put together a list of some suggestions to get your kids’ new school year off to a flying start.
 What’s more, presenting some unusual and tasty new treats can be a great way to spark your child's interest in food.